 - The results in the table cells show how often each selected code was (or the codes of a code group were) applied in each document or document group.
-Counted are the number of codings, unless you select to count words (see options). - If you click on a cell in the table, the quotation content is shown in the Quotation Reader on the left-hand side. - the table cells are colored to reflect the frequency.
-The darker the color, the higher the frequency.
+Counted are the number of codings, unless you select to count words (see options). - If you click on a cell in the table, the quotation content is shown in the Quotation Reader on the left-hand side. - Below the table a Sankey Diagram is shown.
+You can see both at the same time, or view either the table or the Sankey Diagram.
+See below.